apache/druid/docs/tutorials/tutorial-batch.md

 In the `Configure schema` step, you can configure which dimensions (and metrics) will be ingested into Druid.
 This is exactly what the data will appear like in Druid once it is ingested.
-Since our dataset is very small, go ahead and turn off `Rollup` by clicking on the switch and confirming the change.
+Since our dataset is very small, go ahead and turn off [`Rollup`](../ingestion/index.md#rollup) by clicking on the switch and confirming the change.

 Once you are satisfied with the schema, click `Next` to go to the `Partition` step where you can fine tune how the data will be partitioned into segments.

 ![Data loader partition](../assets/tutorial-batch-data-loader-06.png "Data loader partition")

-Here you can adjust how the data will be split up into segments in Druid.
+Here, you can adjust how the data will be split up into segments in Druid.
 Since this is a small dataset, there are no adjustments that need to be made in this step.

 Clicking past the `Tune` step, to get to the publish step.